-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Access to Care Measures: Adult access to primary care - ages 20-44 - ages 45-64 - ages 65+ Comparison of rate to statewide rate - higher rate is better For commercially insured: adults who had a preventive care visit in the past 3 years.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward Access to care measures: 1 Adult access to primary care • ages 20 to 44 years • ages 45 to 64 years • ages 65+ years.
+Comparison of rate to statewide rate - higher rate is better For commercially insured: adults who had a preventive care visit in the past three years.
 For Medicaid insured: adults with a preventive care visit in the past year.
 Report each of the three age ranges separately.
 Eligible adults are defined as: Adults age 20 and older as of the last date in the measurement year.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017 Child and adolescent access to primary care - ages 12-19 years - ages 7-11 years - ages 2-6 years - ages 12-24 months Comparison of rate to statewide rate - higher rate is better The number of children age 12 months to 6 years with a primary care physician (PCP) visit in the past year, or the number of children age 7 to 19 with a PCP visit in the past 2 years.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS® 2018 NCQA Quality Compass® / NCQA HEDIS® 2019 Child and adolescent access to primary care ages 12 to 19 years ages 7 to 11 years ages 2 to 6 years ages 12 to 24 months Comparison of rate to statewide rate - higher rate is better The number of children age 12 months to 6 years with a primary care physician (PCP) visit in the past year, or the number of children age 7 to 19 with a PCP visit in the past 2 years.
 Report each of the four age ranges separately.
 Eligible children are defined as: Children age 12 months to 19 years as of the last date in the measurement year.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS® 2018 NCQA Quality Compass® / NCQA HEDIS® 2019